tomtech2023/FCB-Project-Alpha-/README.md

 4. Interactive Power BI dashboard (PBIX file)
 ---
 ### Conclusion
 This project demonstrates the power of data analysis in improving patient outcomes and hospital efficiency.
-By applying data-driven insights, healthcare professionals can optimize treatment strategies, reduce costs, and enhance patient care.
+Healthcare professionals can optimize treatment strategies, reduce costs, and enhance patient care by applying data-driven insights.